rsha0/VAST_Classification/README.md

 # 6. References: <a name="references"></a>

 1. Murphy, T. et al. (2013).
-VAST: An ASKAP Survey for Variables and Slow Transients.
-Publications of the Astronomical Society of Australia, 30.
+VAST: An ASKAP Survey for Variables and Slow Transients. *Publications of the Astronomical Society of Australia*, 30.
 2. Wang, Y. et al. (2023).
-Radio variable and transient sources on minute time-scales in the ASKAP pilot surveys.
-Monthly Notices of the Royal Astronomical Society, 523(4), 5661-5680.
+Radio variable and transient sources on minute time-scales in the ASKAP pilot surveys. *Monthly Notices of the Royal Astronomical Society*, 523(4), 5661-5680.